Zero hour (1945): Das Aufräumen ("The clean-up")

 The initial cleanup of Berlin fell to the Soviets, with the Western Allies arriving on July 4, 1945.
 All women aged between 15 and 65 were conscripted as Trümmerfrauen (rubble women).
 As many as 60,000 women worked to clear debris and rubble from the city.

 Rations and starvation

 The most significant problem the Berliners faced was the threat of starvation.
 German war-time ration cards were no longer valid.
 Any remaining rations were either used to feed Russian troops or stolen by hungry Germans.
-On May 15, the Russians introduced a new five-tier ration-card system: The highest tier was reserved for intellectuals and artists; rubble women and Schwerarbeiter (manual workers) received the second-tier card, which was more valuable to them than the 12 Reichsmark they received for cleaning up a thousand bricks; the lowest card, nicknamed the Friedhofskarte (cemetery ticket) was issued to housewives and the elderly.
+On May 15, the Russians introduced a new five-tier ration-card system: The highest tier was reserved for intellectuals and artists; rubble women and Schwerarbeiter (manual workers) received the second-tier card, which was more valuable to them than the 12 Reichsmarks they received for cleaning up a thousand bricks; the lowest card, nicknamed the Friedhofskarte (cemetery ticket) was issued to housewives and the elderly.